 - For the Postorder() Function, we will first place the Left Tree Recursion, later the Right Tree Recursion & at the end, the printing of the Node value will be done.

 From the above output, we can see that three different Traversal Modes are getting printed on the screen.
-You can notice, that Node 1 is placed at the Beginning for Preorder, in the Middle for Inorder & at last for Postorder.
-That means the Node 1 is the Main Root Node.
+You can notice that Node 1 is placed at the Beginning for Preorder, in the Middle for Inorder & at last for Postorder.
+That means Node 1 is the Main Root Node.

 How To Search Elements In Binary Search Tree?